- What Is Breast Lift Surgery?

 How Much Does a Breast Lift Cost?

-Breast lift surgery costs approximately $4,693, as detailed in the American Society of Plastic Surgeons’ 2019 statistics.
+Breast lift surgery costs approximately $7,000 to $9,000 as detailed in the American Society of Plastic Surgeons’ 2019 statistics.
 This estimate only includes the surgeon’s fee and does not take into account additional costs like the anesthesia used, surgical facility, and other related fees.
 The expertise of the plastic surgeon, geographic location of the practice, and type of breast lift performed will all influence the total cost of your procedure.
 Although most insurance plans do not cover breast lift surgery, our team offers plastic surgery financing to help make your total cost more manageable by breaking it into smaller, monthly payments.
 If you are interested in taking advantage of our financing options, a member of our staff would be happy to help you get started.

 Contact Richmond Aesthetic Surgery